 A spillage check must be made before leaving the installed appliance with the customer.
-Make this with all the ceramic fuel effect pieces and the firefront in position side (See figure 31).
+Make this with all the ceramic fuel effect pieces and the firefront in position

 - 1. Close all doors and windows in the room containing the appliance. - 2.
 Light the appliance and turn the control knob to the 'HIGH' position. - 3.
 Leave the appliance on for five minutes. - 4.
-The smoke match should be placed horizontally into the hotbox at the right hand - © Baxi Heating U.K. Limited 2009.
+The smoke match should be placed horizontally into the hotbox at the right hand side (See figure 35).